Equity risk

 Equity risk is "the financial risk involved in holding equity in a particular investment."
-Equity risk often refers to equity in companies through the purchase of stocks, and does not commonly refer to the risk in paying into real estate or building equity in properties.
 Equity risk is a type of market risk that applies to investing in shares.
 The market price of stocks fluctuates all the time, depending on supply and demand.
 The risk of losing money due to a reduction in the market price of shares is known as equity risk.

 The measure of risk used in the equity markets is typically the standard deviation of a security's price over a number of periods.
 The standard deviation will delineate the normal fluctuations one can expect in that particular security above and below the mean, or average.
 However, since most investors would not consider fluctuations above the average return as "risk," some economists prefer other means of measuring it.

 Equity risk premium (ERP) is defined as "excess return that an individual stock or the overall stock market provides over a risk-free rate."